jinx420/isThisWebsiteOnline/README.md

 ## Features

 1. CLI and GUI: Choose between the command-line interface or the graphical user interface to check the status of a website.

+    *Note: The CLI is available at `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`*

 2. Open in Browser: Quickly open the website in your default web browser directly from the program.
 3. Save and Load History: Keep a record of website status checks by saving and loading the history.
 4. Multithreading: Utilize multithreading to improve performance and check multiple websites simultaneously.